-The decline was due to the slowed US market, weak Chromebook demand, and supply chain issues, which impeded Lenovo’s ability to supply PCs to enterprise customers.
+The decline was due to the slowed US market, weak Chromebook demand, and supply chain issues that impeded Lenovo’s ability to supply PCs to enterprise customers.

 These factors also contributed to HP’s 4 percent year-over-year decline.
-However, HP’s decline was tempered by robust growth in the Asia-Pacific market.
+However, HP’s decline was tempered by robust Asian-Pacific market growth.

-HP with 21.1 percent share was second, followed by Dell with 19.5 percent global market share in Q4.
+HP, with a 21.1 percent share, was second, followed by Dell, with a 19.5 percent global market share in Q4.